GRAINS-U.S. wheat extends gains on threat from dry, chilly weather

 * Soybeans follow soyoil higher

-* Trading subdued in run-up to USDA planting report (Updates with closing U.S. prices)
+* Trading subdued in run-up to USDA planting report (Adds analyst comment, U.S. trading)

 By Rod Nickel and Gus Trompiz